Magpie “ Iridescent Omen” - Galvanised Steel and Stained Glass, 1.5 Meters

 IMG_5835.jpeg

-POA - Magpie “ Iridescent Omen” - Galvanised Steel and Stained Glass, 1.5 Meters
+Magpie “ Iridescent Omen” - Galvanised Steel and Stained Glass, 1.5 Meters

 Magpie Sculpture